benjie91/react-table-wrapper/README.md

 You can also add an optional prop:

 5.  pasteStyle (string): HTML style tag.
-Used to define custom style for pasted table.
+Used to define a custom style for the pasted table output.

 ```jsx
 render () {